udehokechukwu96-tech/Nigeria-2025-Federal-Budget-Analysis/README.md

 # How to Use

-• Open the .pbix file in Microsoft BI
+• Open the .pbix file in Microsoft Power BI

 • Refresh the dataset if needed